 In Minersville School District v.
-Gobitis(1940), however, the Supreme Court of the United States reversed, holding that schools had the power to require students to salute the flag and recite the pledge in the interests of preserving unity and patriotism.
+Gobitis (1940), however, the Supreme Court of the United States reversed, holding that schools had the power to require students to salute the flag and recite the pledge in the interests of preserving unity and patriotism.
 Justice Felix Frankfurter's opinion in the case emphasized that unelected federal judges should generally defer to the decisions of democratic bodies like school boards.
 Justice Harlan Fiske Stone dissented, arguing that the courts had a duty to protect the fundamental rights of minority groups against potential abuses of the majority.
-It appears that three other justices (William Douglas, Hugo Black and Frank Murphy) had doubts about the Court's decision but ultimately decided not to dissent.
+Three other justices (William Douglas, Hugo Black, and Frank Murphy) had doubts about the Court's decision but ultimately decided not to dissent.

 Gobitis took place amid rising fears about America's possible involvement in World War II.

 Rumors abounded that Germany had defeated France quickly because of a "fifth column" of traitors who had undermined France from within.
 Some "patriotic" organizations identified the Witnesses as a potential American fifth column and targeted then for violence and intimidation.
 Many critics of the Gobitis decision blamed the Supreme Court for the wave of violence.
-In a 1942 opinion, Douglas announced that he,
+In a 1942 opinion, Douglas announce that he, Black, and Murphy believed that the case had been incorrectly decided.
+Though it is unclear whether the violence influenced this change, it fit the critique that laws mandating unity and patriotism risked oppressing minorities.

-^{} Clerical errors resulted in the misspelling of the plaintiffs' names in both cases.
+&lt;sup>1 Clerical errors resulted in the misspelling of the plaintiffs' names in both cases.